goldchainpro/Frontdemo/README.md

 # Frontdemo
-Goldchain Exchange Web App Platform
+Goldchain Exchange Web App Platform.
 This is just a demo, we need to constantly improve it, and ensure adequate security.